 \subsection{ERNIE 2.0}

-ERNIE 2.0 \cite{ernie_aaai} was pre-trained in a continual multi-task learning fashion on several word-, structure-, and semantic-aware tasks and showed state-of-the-art performance when fine-tuned on tasks of the GLUE Benchmark \cite{wang2019glue}.
-The data for these tasks was automatically generated with text extracted from encyclopedias, books, dialog, and discourse relation datasets.
-As these tasks have similar properties to \ac{am}, we expect to also benefit from the pre-training through a higher maximum performance.
+As medium-sized model (110M parameters), we use ERNIE 2.0 \cite{ernie_aaai} which was pre-trained in a continual multi-task learning fashion on several word-, structure-, and semantic-aware tasks (but not on \ac{am} tasks) and showed state-of-the-art performance when fine-tuned on tasks of the GLUE Benchmark \cite{wang2019glue}.
+The data for the pre-training tasks was automatically generated with text extracted from encyclopedias, books, dialog, and discourse relation datasets.
+As these tasks have similar properties to \ac{am}, we expect to benefit from the pre-training through a higher maximum performance.
 Moreover, we anticipate that the specific pre-training enables the model to bootstrap performance on few-shot learning.